subpath/Emji/README.md

 2. **Embedding Generation**: Uses a quantized version of `sentence-transformers/all-MiniLM-L6-v2` to convert emoji names and descriptions into 384-dimensional vectors
 3. **Vector Database**: Stores embeddings in SQLite with `sqlite-vec` extension for fast similarity search
 4. **Semantic Matching**: When you search, your query is converted to an embedding and compared against all emoji embeddings
+5. **Personalized Re-ranking**: Results are re-ranked using a blend of cosine similarity and historical click-through rates (CTR), controlled by `ALPHA` in the config.
+CTR impact increases with impressions and is discounted by rank.
-5. **Interactive Selection**: The best matches are presented in an interactive menu for you to choose from
+6. **Interactive Selection**: The best matches are presented in an interactive menu for you to choose from

+## Configuration

+A JSON config is stored at `~/.emji/.config` and is created on first run:

+- `ALPHA` (float): Balance between cosine similarity and CTR in ranking (default: 0.2)
+- `MODEL_URL` (string): URL to download the ONNX model
+- `EMOJI_URL` (string): URL to download the emoji shortnames JSON

+To override the emoji dataset entirely, place your file at `~/.emji/shortnames_override.json` (it takes precedence over the default).

 ## Development